 One study investigated the effects of yoga therapy on 60 people with chronic migraines.
-Headache frequency and intensity were reduced more in those receiving both yoga therapy and conventional care, compared to those receiving conventional care alone (38).
+Headache frequency and intensity were reduced more in those receiving both yoga therapy and conventional care than in those receiving conventional care alone (

 Strong odors like those from perfumes and cleaning products can cause certain individuals to develop headaches.

-This hypersensitivity to odors is called osmophobia and common in those with chronic migraines (41).
+This hypersensitivity to odors is called osmophobia and is common in those with chronic migraines (

-If you think you may be sensitive to smells, avoiding perfumes, cigarette smoke and strongly scented foods may help decrease your chance of getting a migraine (42).
+If you think you may be sensitive to smells, avoiding perfumes, cigarette smoke, and strongly scented foods may help decrease your chance of getting a migraine.

-Certain herbs including feverfew and butterbur may reduce headache symptoms.
+Research suggests that certain herbs, including curcumin, chamomile, and butterbur, may reduce headache symptoms.

-Nitrates and nitrites are common food preservatives added to items like hot dogs, sausages and bacon to keep them fresh by preventing bacterial growth.
+Nitrates and nitrites are food preservatives commonly added to items like hot dogs, sausages, and bacon to keep them fresh by preventing bacterial growth.

 In order to minimize your exposure to nitrites, limit the amount of processed meats in your diet and choose nitrate-free products whenever possible.

-What’s more, ginger helps reduce nausea and vomiting, common symptoms associated with severe headaches (50).
+What’s more, the ginger treatments helped reduce nausea and vomiting, common symptoms associated with severe headaches (

 One of the simplest ways to reduce headache frequency and severity is to engage in physical activity.